nareshr8/beautiful-jekyll/_posts/2019-01-16-linear-regression-coding.md

 Now for the 100 records, we are creating a matrix of 2 dimensions, n representing the number of records and 2 representing each example having 2 values.
 One value being dynamic $x^1$ and other being $x^0$ (i.e. 1).
 Now $x^1$ may have varied values, however $x^0$ will always be one.

 So, we
-- create a 2D matrix of $100*2$ values of all ones
+- create a 2D matrix of $100 \times 2$ values of all ones
 - Replace the first column with values from a uniform distribution $[-1,1)$ where -1 is included and 1 is excluded

 We then verify if the value got updated properly.